 It is advisable to do your Kegel exercises at the same time each day.
 This allows your body to adapt to the routine quickly.
 You can perform them the first thing in the morning while doing other activities like brushing teeth, urinating, and while watching TV.

 Thinking of the benefits of performing Kegel exercises like managing urinary incontinence or sexual health can be an excellent source of motivation.

 Focus on the Progress

 Maintaining your focus on the progress of the exercises like observing when urinary incontinence problem is improving can help you make Kegel exercises a habit.
-This is because with time you will notice that you are having fewer leaks or are leaking less, which will encourage you to put more effort to achieve the full desired results.
+This is because with the time you will notice that you are having fewer leaks or are leaking less, which will encourage you to put more effort to achieve the full desired results.

-What to Do When You Are Having Trouble Doing Kegel Exercises
+What to Do When You Are Having Trouble Doing Kegel Exercises?